-Out Youth's Texas GSA Network connects and empowers LGBTQIA+ youth leaders statewide so they can fearlessly be themselves while making schools safer for everyone.
+Out Youth's Texas GSA Network connects and empowers LGBTQIA2+ youth leaders statewide so they can fearlessly be themselves while making schools safer for everyone.

 Texas GSA Network is a statewide program that unites school-based GSA student clubs through an online statewide forum, resources, and virtual trainings.
 The Texas GSA Network supports young people in starting, strengthening, and sustaining GSAs and builds their capacity to: